 There are plenty of great comedic moments in later Angel episodes with Spike such as his wrestling with “the wee little puppet man” version of Angel, or arguing with him about who would win in a fight astronauts or cavemen.
 Both James Marsters who played Spike and Joss Whedon the creator of the series have said that they felt there was greater potential for comedy in Angel for the character of Spike.

 So which one of these two very similar characters is better?
-Well its very hard to say as both where excellent characters well developed, brilliantly written and superbly acted by James Marsters and the late Kevin Smith.
+Well its very hard to say as both where excellent characters’ well developed, brilliantly written and superbly acted by James Marsters and the late Kevin Smith.

 Ultimately however I am going to go with Buffy here and say Spike was the better of the two characters.
 I actually prefer Ares relationship with Xena to Spike’s romance with Buffy.
 Spike’s romance to Buffy I never liked.
 To begin with I didn’t think James Marsters and Sarah Michelle Gellar had that much chemistry with each other.
 Certainly not on the level of Kevin Smith and Lucy Lawless.

 Also I think that the romance was completely out of character for both Spike and Buffy.
 It came completely out of the blue in season 5 with no hint of attraction earlier apart from when Faith was briefly in Buffy’s body.
-With Xena and Ares meanwhile there was a hint of attraction from the second they were first on screen together and if anything the revelation that Ares was actually in love with Xena helped to explain his behaviour towards her in earlier series.
+With Xena and Ares meanwhile there was a hint of attraction from the second they were first on screen together.
+If anything the revelation that Ares was actually in love with Xena helped to explain his behaviour towards her in earlier series.

 Spike was simply more fleshed out than Ares.
 Its not surprising really as Spike was after all a season regular on both shows where as Ares was only ever a guest star.
 With Spike we saw more of his character, such as his life as a human where he was a big momma’s boy, an unappreciated poet, his time as one of the most evil Vampires in history and his relationship with Angel.

-I will say too that whilst the Xena/Ares relationship was better than the Spike/Buffy one the Spike/Angel relationship was much, much better than the Ares/Hercules relationship.
+I will say too that whilst the Xena/Ares relationship was better than the Spike/Buffy one the Spike/Angel relationship was much better than the Ares/Hercules relationship.
 Spike and Angel in my opinion have among the best relationship of any two fictional characters, though to be fair we see more of that in Angel.
 Spike I also feel is a more iconic character too.
 Indeed he is probably the character that people remember the most after Buffy herself from that franchise.

 Spike overall I feel is the better character so I’m giving this one to the Buffster.